 This is the gold standard of social proof—a past client explaining, in their own words, why they chose to book you, what their experience was like, and how it made them feel.

-A few things to consider:
+A few things to consider when using testimonials on your website:

 2. Try to match the testimonial to the service.
 So if you have separate pages for wedding design vs. florals, pull a testimonial from a client who’s booked that exact service.
 (If you’re launching something new and don’t have a testimonial yet, then go for one that talks about your client experience, or you as a person.)